Monthly Archives: April 2018

 The Seq-Well protocol uses PCTE membranes in an innovative platform for rapid single-cell transcriptomics.
 This powerful tool in the world of clinical discovery offers a precise snapshot of cellular behavior.

 As the product of a joint research venture between the Shalek and Love groups at MIT, this portable device combines single-cell sequencing with microfluidics technology.
 The system enables researchers to study RNA transcripts present in numerous individual cells at a given point in time.
 Thousands of cells undergo parallel RNA sequencing for thousands of genes, yielding large sets of data that indicate patterns in gene expression.
-For example, data collected by the developers
+For example, data collected by the developers of this technology has been used to implicate basal cellular heterogeneity in individual tuberculosis responses.1

 -